SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_adc_static_mode/readme.md

 ## About Example Code

 - This example demonstrates ADC in static mode of operation.
-It reads the sampled data from data register of ADC and and converts it into equivalent input voltage.
+It reads the sampled data from data register of ADC and converts it into equivalent input voltage.

 ### Static Mode Channel Operation

 - **ADC static mode can be configured for either single-channel or multi-channel operation:**